Robert Stell Heflin

-Early life and career
+Early life

 Robert Stell Heflin was born in Morgan County, Georgia, near the city of Madison.
 He was educated in Fayetteville, Georgia, where his parents settled in 1832.
-His father, Wyatt Heflin was the first elected Sheriff of Fayette County Georgia.
+His father, Wyatt Heflin, was the first elected Sheriff of Fayette County, Georgia.

+Military career

-Robert Heflin served in the Creek War in The Battle of Shepherd's Plantation.
+Robert Heflin served in the Creek War in the Battle of Shepherd's Plantation.
 The battle was fought on June 9, 1836, between a force of Georgia militia and an attacking party of Creek warriors.
-The battle was a pivotal fight in the a war of resistance launched by Coweta, Yuchi, Hitchiti, and other tribal warriors trying to prevent the forced removal of their people from their traditional lands along the Chattahoochee River.
+The battle was a pivotal fight in the war of resistance launched by Coweta, Yuchi, Hitchiti, and other tribal warriors, who sought to prevent the forced removal of their people from their traditional lands along the Chattahoochee River.
 Robert Stell was wounded by a musket ball that broke his femur.
 From that event on, he always walked with a limp and a cane.

+Early career

 His first formal job was a legal career as a Clerk of the Superior Court of Fayette County, Georgia, Fall of 1836–1840.
-He also studied law, and was admitted to the bar in 1840.
-He practiced law in Fayetteville, and served in the Georgia State Senate in 1840 and 1841.
+He also studied law and was admitted to the bar in 1840.
+He practiced law in Fayetteville.

-Alabama career
+Political career

+He served in the Georgia State Senate in 1840 and 1841.

-As more land was being opened up for white Americans in east Alabama in 1844, Robert Stell and his family followed his father and siblings to Louina on the eastern side of the Tallapossa River in Randolph County, Alabama.
-While living in Alabama he was active in politics served in the Alabama House of Representatives in 1849, and in the Alabama State Senate in 1860.
-One of the few Southern Republicans, Robert Stell was opposed to secession.
-After resigning from the Alabama Legislature upon the State's secession, he made his home in north Randolph County Alabama.
-His brother, Superior Court Judge Thomas Heflin had become a wealthy and powerful individual in Alabama politics.
-Once the Civil War began, Robert Stell was viewed as a threat was arrested and carried to Andersonville, Georgia.
+As more land was being opened up for white Americans in east Alabama in 1844, Robert Stell and his family followed his father and siblings to Louina on the eastern side of the Tallapoosa River in Randolph County, Alabama.
+While living in Alabama, he was active in politics, served in the Alabama House of Representatives in 1849, and in the Alabama State Senate in 1860.
+One of the few Southern Unionists, Robert Stell, was opposed to secession.
+After resigning from the Alabama Legislature upon the State's secession, he made his home in north Randolph County, Alabama.
+His brother, Superior Court Judge Thomas Heflin, had become a wealthy and powerful individual in Alabama politics.
+Once the Civil War began, Robert Stell was viewed as a threat and was arrested and carried to Andersonville, Georgia.

 Judge Thomas Heflin used his influence to have his brother Robert Stell released.
-When Sherman marched through Georgia, a battle was fought at Brown's Mill in Coweta County Georgia.
-The Union soldiers were routed by General Joseph Wheeler and some made it to the home of Robert Stell Heflin.
+When Sherman marched through Georgia, a battle was fought at Brown's Mill in Coweta County, Georgia.
+General Joseph Wheeler routed the Union soldiers, and some made it to the home of Robert Stell Heflin.
 They confiscated what they needed, and he was given vouchers by the Union soldiers for his remaining cattle and food.
 After the war, he was repaid for his property by the US government.
 Following the end of the war, he served as judge of probate for Randolph County by appointment in 1865 and was elected to that office in 1866.
 Probate Court Judges settled disputes involving property and land that became in contention after the Civil War.